tendermint/tendermint/UPGRADING.md

 [configuration](https://github.com/tendermint/tendermint/blob/wb/issue-8182/docs/nodes/configuration.md)
 for more information about these overrides.

-For more discussion of this, see [ADR 074](https://tinyurl.com/adr074) lays out the reasoning for the changes as well as [RFC 009](https://tinyurl.com/rfc009) for a discussion of the complexities of upgrading consensus parameters.
+For more discussion of this, see [ADR 074](https://tinyurl.com/adr074), which lays out the reasoning for the changes as well as [RFC 009](https://tinyurl.com/rfc009) for a discussion of the complexities of upgrading consensus parameters.